tomayac/blogccasion/posts/2019/2019-11-20_prefers-color-scheme-in-svg-favicons-for-dark-mode-icons.md

 ---
 layout: layouts/post.njk
-title: "prefers-color-scheme in SVG favicons for dark mode icons"
+title: 'prefers-color-scheme in SVG favicons for dark mode icons'
-author: "Thomas Steiner"
+author: 'Thomas Steiner'
-date: "2019-11-20T09:26:04"
+date: '2019-11-20T09:26:04'
 permalink: 2019/09/21/prefers-color-scheme-in-svg-favicons-for-dark-mode-icons/index.html
 tags:
   - Technical
 ---

 🎉 Chrome finally accepts SVG favicons now that [crbug.com/294179](https://crbug.com/294179), where this feature was demanded on September 18, 2013(!), was fixed.
 This means that you can style your icon with inline [`prefers-color-scheme`](https://web.dev/prefers-color-scheme)